cfe84/proletarian-wizard/README.md

 PW also supports inline attributes, using the following format: `@attributename(attribute value)`.
 These are used for display in the explorer window.

+There are a few special attributes:
-There is one special attribute called `selected` which allows you to pick some tasks you want to keep in front (say, for example, those you want to process today, or this week).
+- `selected` which allows you to pick some tasks you want to keep in front (say, for example, those you want to process today, or this week).
+- `project` allows you to specify another project a given Todo should be assigned to

 ## Todo's view